s-thora/Smart-Fridge/README.md

 It keeps the grocery inventory based on users' actions i.e. grocery insertion, ejection, and edition of the information about items in use.

-The system is not purposed for real usage but only for leaning how to create such a systems as soon as it is a school project.
+The system is not purposed for real use but only for leaning how to create such a systems as soon as it is a school project.

 Detailed information on the project is provided in the report document.